 '''

 class verbatim-scanner : common-scanner

+'''

+'''

 {

 rule pattern ( )

 {

-return "//###include[ ]\"([^\"])\"" ;
+return "//###include[ ]\"([^\"])\"";

 }

 }

 '''

-All the complex logic is in the common-scanner class, and you only need to override the method which returns the regular expression to be used for scanning.
+All the complex logic is in the common-scanner class, and you only need to override the method that returns the regular expression to be used for scanning.
 The paranthethis in the regular expression indicate which part of the string is the name of the included file.
+Only the first parenthesized group in the regular expression will be recognized; if you can't express everything you want that way, you can return multiple regular expressions, each of which contains a parenthesized group to be matched.